scottdware/cloudip-sources/README.md

 ## CLI Version

 There is also a CLI tool which retrieves the IP ranges, and can also export them to CSV if you choose.
-That can be downloaded here:
+That tool can be downloaded here:

 [cloudip](https://github.com/scottdware/cloudip/releases/latest)